chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy.markdown

 XL Deploy can be configured to ensure maximum uptime of the application.
 In such a high availability setup, two instances of XL Deploy are running in an active/passive configuration.
 At any one time, only one XL Deploy instance is active but as soon as a failure is detected, the passive XL Deploy instance is activated and the failed instance is taken down for repair.

-To configure XL Deploy for high availability, the XL Deploy repository must be used in clustering mode.
-This means that each XL Deploy node writes changes to a shared journal, in addition to applying the change to its own repository.
-See [Configure the XL Deploy repository](/xl-deploy/how-to/configure-the-xl-deploy-repository.html) for more information on setting up clustering.
+You can use XL Deploy in an active/passive configuration with a database.
+Refer to [Configure the XL Deploy repository](/xl-deploy/how-to/configure-the-xl-deploy-repository.html) for more information.